Artillex-Studios/Documentation/Writerside/topics/AxGens-Configuration.md

 ### prevent-drop-usage (default: false)

 * If enabled, it will add an extra NBT tag to all drops, and pevents the dropped items from being placed or crafted.

+### generator-limit-hard-cap (default: -1)

+* Allows you to set a hard cap to generator slots, that is not bypassable not even with permissions.
+* Set to -1 to disable.